Companies face surge in data access requests

 In the current climate this is still inconceivable.
 The regulator prefers punishing other groups of culprits first.
 At the top of the list are those in the ad and tech business for mismanagement of cookie consents and those that fail to report data breaches within the given period.
 But Westmacott thinks it's just a matter of time until the ICO will enforce fines.
 The French data protection regulator CNIL punished Google with a €50m fine for murky data consent policies.

-Matt Lock says fake DSARs are a real problem.
-More companies became aware of it after an Oxford-based researcher obtained a vast amount of personal information via impersonated DSAR requests for his fiancée last year.
+Matt Lock of Varonis says fake DSARs are a real problem.
+More companies became aware of it after an Oxford-based researcher obtained a vast amount of personal information via impersonated DSAR requests for his fiancée last year (with her permission).